NMan1/OverflowR6V2/README.md

 May or may not be safe, depends on how shiteye detects the modifed function hook (comparing the function to the original sig etc)
+(Spoiler they do now, I used this before they did)

 <img src="https://i.imgur.com/QKopdHE.png"/>
 <img src="https://i.imgur.com/xTxUtWR.png"/>